urban heat island nyc

 These images from the NASA/USGS satellite Landsat show the cooling effects of plants on New York City’s heat.
 On the left, areas of the map that are dark green have dense vegetation.
 Notice how these regions match up with the dark purple regions—those with the coolest temperatures—on the right.
 Credit: Maps by Robert Simmon, using data from the Landsat Program.
 Learn more at NASA's Climate Kids.

-While urban areas are warmer than surrounding rural areas, the urban heat island effect has had little to no effect on our warming world because scientists have accounted for it in their measurements.
+While urban areas are typically warmer than the surrounding rural areas, the urban heat island effect doesn't significantly impact overall global warming.
+This is because scientists have taken it into account when measuring temperature changes.

-Urban heat islands are not a newly-discovered phenomenon.
-Using simple mercury thermometers, weather-watchers have noticed for some two centuries that cities tend to be warmer than surrounding rural areas.
+Urban heat islands are not a recent discovery.
+Weather watchers using basic mercury thermometers have observed that cities tend to be warmer than the nearby countryside for nearly two centuries.

 READ MORE